ome/action-gradle/README.md

  - Java (default 11)
  - Gradle (default 6.8.3)

-Both Java and Gradle version can be passed as a parameter
+Both Java and Gradle version can be passed as a parameter.
+If an empty string is passed for the Gradle parameter, the latest version (whatever that is) of Gradle will be installed.

  To use the action in a workflow: